Zillowe/GCT/docs/index.md

   <Accordion title="What's the difference between 'gct init' and 'gct init model'?">
     Both commands create your `gct.yaml` configuration file, but they offer different experiences:

     - **`gct init model` (Recommended):** This is the easiest way to start.
 It presents a curated list of popular, high-performance models.
-You just pick one from the list, and GCT configures the provider and model name for you.
+You just pick one from the list, and GCT will configure the provider and model name for you.

     - **`gct init` (Manual):** This gives you full control.
 It prompts you to manually enter the provider name, model name, and any other provider-specific details.
 You should use this when you want to use a model not in the model list or need to configure a complex provider from scratch.